| ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 "Streak", for a runner, is when you run in a particular race year after year in an unbroken series.
 I did a little checking in the NYRR Marathon Archives and found the following Flyers who have streaks going for 10 years or longer (Did I miss you?
 Email me using the link at the bottom and I'll fix it.)

 Gary Smeal has been a Flyer for only a few months, but it seems like he's been a NYC Marathoner for ever!
+Congratulations streakers, one and all!
+Who was that?

 f you were watching the runners go by, you might have seen a strange sight — was that Gumby that just went by?
 And fast, this was no Pokey.
 Was that a U.S. Flag bandana he was wearing?
 And did I see a camera in his hand?
 Who could that be?
 I'll give you one guess — now click on the photo.
 Something tells me you're not surprised — it's our own Vice President and 2009 Flyer of the Year, Brian!

 But just for fun, click the photo again.
 Waah, who is that?
-That is David Mark Brown, long time Flyer, getting ready to board the bus for the 1992 NYC Marathon.
-It turns out Gumby the Flyer (yes, but a different Flyer) was running the NYC marathon almost 20 years ago.
-Now, I'll bet you didn't know that.
+That is David Mark Brown, long time Flyer, getting ready to board the bus for the

 An Inspirational End to the Race

-"Just now in the Park, maybe 28-29 hours into her inspirational race, I ran into this woman of around 60ish....just past mile 24 of the marathon on the East Drive, doing the marathon on crutches, painfully moving forward with each step.
+ut long hours after we had all left the course, even after we had all left the party and gone to sleep, the story wasn't finished.
+I'll let Flyer Scott Martin relate an encounter he had in the Park, on a run on the cold and rainy morning after: "Just now in the Park, maybe 28-29 hours into her inspirational race, I ran into this woman of around 60ish....just past mile 24 of the marathon on the East Drive, doing the marathon on crutches, painfully moving forward with each step.
 Being escorted by six Guardian Angels in their red jackets and berets, then being helped briefly to the sidewalk to take a quick break on a park bench.
 I asked the guys if she was doing the marathon, they said 'yes', and I couldn't help but clap and urge her on.
 There was no one else around on a nasty day, and here she was, just carrying on with such grace and dignity.
 It really choked me up as I ran home, and brought home for me how inspirational this event is, and what inspiration people can send out to others through their efforts to meet this amazing challenge.
 For some, that means superhuman toughness like the rest of us can only imagine.
+With the magic of Google, I located her and her inspring story of serial marathoning... after nearly four decades living with MS. Probably the most amazing marathon scene I've ever witnessed.
+Awe-inspiring."
+Here's the link Scott found: Zoe Koplowitz article

 It turns out this year was her 22nd NYC Marathon.
 Especially inspiring to me, was what happened in 1993, some 17 years ago.
 I'll let Grete Waitz tell the story (from Cool Controlled Grace Excerpted from First Marathons, by Gail Kislevitz) :